weissale1/SoftwareDev-Reading-List/README.md

 # Software Development Reading List

-This reading list contains links to texts about software development.\
+This reading list contains links to texts about software development.

 Texts are roughly organized by topic and annotated with a tag, indicating the kind of text.
+Two to three sentence summaries give a general idea about the contents of the text.
+Summaries are omitted if the texts title is clear enough.

+### Topics
+- Complexity
+- Software Architecture
+- Requirements
+- Development process
+- Legacy systems
+- Technical debt
+- Artificial intelligence

 ### Tags
 **[P]** Scientific Paper\